-Have you ever heard of Dashi Dog or Tunip the Vegimal?
-Unless you have a small child obsessed with the Octonauts, you probably haven’t.
-But, if you are like I was and you have a child that is obsessed with the Octonauts, you know that finding a Dashi Dog or Tunip the Vegimal Halloween costume isn’t going to happen.
+Have you ever heard of Dashi Dog or Tunip the Vegimal from the Octonauts?
+Unless you have a small child obsessed with The Octonauts, you probably haven’t.
+But, if you are like I was and you have a child that is obsessed with The Octonauts, you know that finding a Dashi Dog or Tunip the Vegimal Halloween costume isn’t going to happen.
 You are going to have to make one yourself.
 Keep reading to see how you can DIY Octonaut Halloween costumes for Dashi and Tunip.

 - Brown shirt – I found a brown shirt in the closet.